Shahid-Aziiz/flockin-recruitment/FlockInRecruitment/README.md

-# IRE Recruitment Services Website
+# RecruitmentWebsite

-A modern, responsive website for IRE Recruitment Services with a green, white, and black theme.
+A modern, responsive website for Recruitment  with a green, white, and black theme.

 ## Features